 Welcome to spring cleaning season!
 It's that glorious time of year when you finally get to throw open your windows to let in the bright spring light and notice the layer of dust and grime that has built up in your home all winter.
 But don’t panic!
 We’re here to help tackle that cleaning to-do list.

 We know you don’t want to spend those first nice spring days inside with a scrub brush, so we’re officially giving you permission to spread out the cleaning chores, and we think dedicating just a few hours once a week is the way to go.
-Simply deep clean one room at a time, and in a month, your whole house will be refreshed and spring ready.
+Simply deep clean one room a day, and in a month, your whole house will be refreshed and spring ready.

 Here’s what you’ll need: